ycaihappy/cacheHubWeb/README.md

 ## Author

-The Framework is created and maintained by [Jackie Lee] and his followers(http://www.lizhili.com).
+The Framework is created and maintained by JK and his followers

 ## License